ietf/id-guidelines/README.md

 declared in the appropriate "name" and "version" attributes [RFC 7991], and the filename submitted must be of the form "name-version.xml".

-If the I-D is submitted as plain text, the name and version will appear on the documents first page, and the filename submitted must be of the form "name-version.txt".
+If the I-D is submitted as plain-text, the name and version will appear on the documents first page, and the filename submitted must be of the form "name-version.txt".